anna-filou/anna-filou.github.io/reading.md

   my-notes:   |-
     It’s easy to doubt yourself when your intuition is to go counter to what most companies seem to be doing.
 So these pointers, coming from the makers of such a successful software company, are quite reassuring.

     Some advice that must have been radical at the time this book was written is thankfully common practice now.
 But so much still isn’t!
-Old misguided ideas stick around despite all the evidence it’s not working.
+Old misguided ideas stick around despite all the evidence that it’s not working.

     [Read Getting Real online ↗](https://basecamp.com/gettingreal)
 - title: "Inspired"